 Science at ONPRC

-The Division of Reproductive & Developmental Sciences conducts basic and applied research on aspects of reproductive biology that are particularly relevant to understanding human reproduction and to controlling reproductive disorders and fertility, and is responsible for a number of recent advances in reproductive biology and other technologies, notably stem cell biology.
+The Division of Reproductive and Developmental Sciences conducts basic and applied research on aspects of reproductive biology that are particularly relevant to understanding human reproduction and to controlling reproductive disorders and fertility, and is responsible for a number of recent advances in reproductive biology and other technologies, notably stem cell biology.

-The Division of Diabetes, Obesity, and Metabolism investigates a number of aspects of nonhuman primate biology relevant to human obesity, including evaluation of disease mechanisms and potential therapeutic approaches for clinical use.The Division of Comparative Medicine plays a critical role by providing nonhuman primates and expertise to research projects in all divisions.
+The Division of Cardiometabolic Health investigates a number of aspects of nonhuman primate biology relevant to human obesity and diabetes, including evaluation of disease mechanisms and potential therapeutic approaches for clinical use.The Division of Comparative Medicine plays a critical role by providing nonhuman primates and expertise to research projects in all divisions.

 The Division of Comparative Medicine has been reorganized, in keeping with the increase in the NHP population, funded research projects using NHPs, the development of new animal facilities, and the increasingly complex nature of managing multiple disease models, aging, housing, genetics, etc.

 Currently, four Special Resource Programs (Primate Genetics, Aging Nonhuman Primates, Infectious Disease, and Obese Nonhuman Primates) have been developed to manage and support the various NHP resources at the Center.
 The heads of these Programs report to the Director, since their resources are utilized across all four Divisions.
 These Programs also have oversight committees to ensure that the NHP resources serve the scientific needs of the research programs and are managed in a cost effective manner.
-These programs play a key role in enabling the research in the Working Groups.